MaTriXy/player.js-preact/README.md

 ### Events

 The second argument is a `props` object.
 It includes a reference to the player in case you don't have the ref in scope.

+If using as standalone JavaScript, you can subscribe using the attribute onevent.
+Use of addEventListener is not yet supported as the DOM won't handle event objects used in drivers.

 #### `onPlay = (event, props)`